codernr/blog-source/posts/automate-blog-publishing-with-github-actions.md

 #### 2. Download latest Bloggen.Net generator

-This script reads the latest release url from Github API, then downloads unpacks it.
+This script reads the latest release url from Github API, then downloads and unpacks it.

 ```yml
 - name: Download latest Bloggen.Net